Gustav-Magnussen/CTFTeam5/Lab04/Main.md

 This time it is not as simple as flipping the code around, like in the previous task.
 We are dealing with two unknown numbers and a flag that has been completely turned around and twisted.

 For starters, we defined the two variables `secret_number_1` and `secret_number_2` to equal zero, making it easier to understand which output we are dealing with before adding arbitrary values to the variables.
-To start where the code snippet left off, we iterated through the output elements and subtracted `secret_number_2`.
+To start where the code snippet left off, we iterated through the output elements and added `secret_number_2`.

 ![image](https://user-images.githubusercontent.com/72946914/161040129-c89f599c-347c-43ec-b0ec-7a1ffcf2d023.png)